How to make an HTML form, in simple steps

 $string_exp = "/^[A-Za-z .'-]+$/";

-$error_message .= 'The First Name you entered does not appear to be valid.<br />';
+$error_message .= 'The Name you entered does not appear to be valid.<br>';

 }

-$error_message .= 'The Last Name you entered does not appear to be valid.<br />';
+$error_message .= 'The Message you entered do not appear to be valid.<br>';

 }